 The mirror carp is one of the most common types of carp in many waters around the world.
 It has a history that goes back hundreds of years and it definitely is a very interesting one.
 As I frequently fish for mirror carp myself, I decided to write an in-depth article about this marvelous fish.

 The mirror carp is closely related to the wild common carp and gets its name from its big and shiny scales that often resemble a mirror.
 Mirror carp are most commonly found in Europe and North America.
-It is a rather deep and round fish that can reach a weight of over 80lb and an impressive age of more than 60 years.
+It is a rather deep and round fish that can reach a weight of more than 80lb.

 This article contains the most interesting facts about and some of the very best images of mirror carp.
 So make sure you read it all the way to the end if you want to learn more about the mirror.

 Pro Tip: Interested in carp fishing?
 Then check out this super helpful and comprehensive how-to guide on Amazon.
 It has a ton of great tips for beginners.

 The mirror carp typically has a brown or dark-brown back and a yellowish or sometimes even whitish belly.

 Its head often has the same or a similar color to its back, while the fins of the mirror carp are commonly colored similarly to its belly, except for the tail fin, which sometimes is as brown as the carp’s back, and sometimes light brown or even brightly red in color.

 Despite its close relationship to the wild common carp, which has a rather aerodynamic and torpedo-shaped body (due to its origins in river systems), the mirror carp, which has historically been stocked and bred in smaller lakes and ponds, has a plump body size.

 This fish can get extremely round, deep and pack up a lot of fat reserves.
 Big mirror carp are often very big and compact fish.